-An Inter-library Loan Service is available to all members of Oxford University, as well as to non-University members.
+An Inter-library Request Service is available to all members of Oxford University, as well as to non-University members.
 This service seeks to provide access to material not held at the University.
 The Bodleian Libraries also supply their own material to other libraries and institutions.

 The inter-library loan (ILL) service may be used by holders of a current Oxford University (blue) card and by holders of a Bodleian Libraries Readers' Card.